Drug executives: Big jump in vaccine supply is coming soon

-WASHINGTON (AP) — COVID-19 vaccine makers told Congress on Tuesday to expect a big jump in the delivery of doses over the coming month after a rocky start to inoculations, and the companies insist they will be able to provide enough for most Americans by summer.
+WASHINGTON (AP) — COVID-19 vaccine makers told Congress on Tuesday to expect a big jump in the delivery of doses over the coming month, and the companies insist they will be able to provide enough for most Americans to get inoculated by summer.

 “We do believe we’re on track,” Moderna President Stephen Hoge said, outlining ways the company has ramped up production.
 “We think we’re at a very good spot.”